The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 cdnExperimentURL

 The cdnExperimentURL property specifies the URL pattern that the edge worker should match against incoming GET requests to determine if they are part of a specific experiment.
-When a request URL matches the cdnExperimentURL, the edge worker triggers the decision-making process to determine which variation of content should be delivered to the user.
+When a request URL matches the cdnExperimentURL, the edge worker triggers the decision-making process to determine which variation of content to deliver to the user.

-If an experiment is designed to test different hero banner images on a website's homepage, the cdnExperimentURL could be set to https://www.example.com/home.
-Any GET request matching this URL is subjected to the experiment's decision-making process.
+If an experiment is designed to test different hero banner images on a website's homepage, you could set the cdnExperimentURL to https://www.example.com/home.
+This subjects any GET request matching this URL to the experiment's decision-making process.

 cdnResponseURL